-The COVID-19 pandemic continues to exert unprecedented influence over our daily lives and the nature of our society.
+In recent years, human survival has been threatened by the outbreak of the COVID-19 pandemic and seemingly endless warfare.
 While scientific research on transmission prevention and vaccine development is being advanced to overcome this global crisis, attention is also being increasingly given to the effects of the pandemic on areas that traditionally fall under the umbrella of the humanities and social sciences, such as social relationships, values, cultural customs, and the economy.